yaropolkwin/DiscFor/README.md

 # Digital Artefact Extraction Tool for Discord Application
-Discord Extraction Tool
+Up-to-date Discord Cache Extraction Tool

+Original description:
-Developed as part of my B.Sc.
+> Developed as part of my B.Sc.
 (Hons.)
 Dissertation entitled "Forensic acquisition and analysis of digital artefacts from Discord application"
+>

-This tool automates the extraction of digital artefacts and data that can be found in Discord local files.
+> This tool automates the extraction of digital artefacts and data that can be found in Discord local files.
+>

-The scripts were developed using only standard libraries and tested with Python3 only.
+> The scripts were developed using only standard libraries and tested with Python3 only.

 To use the tool simply run the following command: python3 discfor.py